JModi16/Pilates/README.md

 *[HTML] (https://getbootstrap.com/docs/5.3/getting-started/introduction/) and (https://www.w3schools.com/bootstrap/bootstrap_get_started.asp)
 *[CSS3] and (https://getbootstrap.com/docs/3.4/css/) and (https://www.w3schools.com/css/default.asp)

-## User Experience (UX)

-    ### User Stories
+**###UserStories**

-    -    #### First Time Visitor Goals
+<br/>**####First Time Visitor Goals**

-         1.As a first time visitor, I would understand what Pilates is about 2.As a first time visitor, I need to know the the postures involved in Pilates
+<br/>1.As a first-time visitor, I would understand what Pilates is about
+2.As a first-time visitor, I need to know the the postures involved in Pilates
-         3. As a first time visitor, I need to see images of the postures and asanas which take place in different classes.
-The site needs to be visually appealling with catchy images.
+3\.
+As a first-time visitor, I need to see images of the postures and asanas which take place in different classes.
+The site needs to be visually appealing with catchy images.
-         4. As a first time visitor I need to easily view information on type of classes, days, times, location and prices.
+4\.
+As a first time visitor I need to easily view information on type of classes, days, times, location and prices.
-         5. As a first time visitor I need to be able to book a class.
+5\.
+As a first time visitor I need to be able to book a class.
-         6. As a first time visitor, I need to check social-media links, so I can join and keep up to date with events, offers and classes available.
+6\.
+As a first time visitor, I need to check social-media links, so I can join and keep up to date with events, offers and classes available.

-         ### Regular Pilates students
+<br/>\### Regular Pilates students

-         1. As a regular visitor, I want to find information on different types of classes offered
+<br/>1\.
+As a regular visitor, I want to find information on different types of classes offered
-         2. As a regular visitor, I need to find information on different type of classes which maybe on offer to suit my personal requirements.
+2\.
+As a regular visitor, I need to find information on different type of classes which maybe on offer to suit my personal requirements.
-         3. As a regular visitor, I need to find information on existing classes which may be additional offered during the week.
+3\.
+As a regular visitor, I need to find information on existing classes which may be additional offered during the week.
-         4. As a regular visitor, I need to check social-media links, so I can join and keep up to date with events, offers and classes available.
+4\.
+As a regular visitor, I need to check social-media links, so I can join and keep up to date with events, offers and classes available.

+**\### Design, Layout & Structure**
+<br/>I chose to have a bright, clean, bold design mainly using blue for my Navigation bar and Footer and Form.
+I sed(#004aad) which is bootstrap primary blue color with lots of visual content such as large eye-catching images.

+\#### \*\*Wireframes\*\*

+INFORMATION TO FOLLOW

         ### Design, Layout & Structure